jpkell05/Data-Incubator-Project-Proposal-and-Visualizations/README.md

 # Data-Incubator-Project-Proposal-and-Visualizations
 This repository contains a data science project proposal for the data incubator fellowship.
+There are three files.
+One is a python notebook that contains the project proposal and the code for generating two visualization that help illustrate the project.
+The other two files are the visuals.
+The data set used in the code in the python notebook can be found at https://blog.thedataincubator.com/2018/08/2018-data-sources-data-science-projects/ (you need to supply an email address to get the data).